Why do I need support?

 Is your supplier a Microsoft partner?
 Which level are they?

-What should a support contract include?
+What should a Dynamics support contract include?

 The essentials